FINMA-compliant payments for Swiss marketplaces: Do you need a licence?

 If you manage customer funds on your Swiss marketplace, conflicts with FINMA can quickly arise.
-Find out here how you can cleverly outsource this regulatory risk with the right setup.
+Learn here how you can cleverly outsource this regulatory risk with the right setup.

 Building your own online marketplace is exciting – until you stumble over the FINMA regulations, the Anti-Money Laundering Act (GwG) or the Banking Act (BankG) for the first time.
 For many founders and platform operators in Switzerland, the legal side of payment processing is a major pain point.